WINS-FM: 92.3 K-Rock

 On July 13, 1985, at midnight, on the same day WKTU aired the historic Live Aid concert, the station switched to an album-oriented rock format, adopted the moniker "K-Rock", and changed their call letters to WXRK.
 (The WKTU call letters later reappeared on New York City's 103.5 FM with a dance pop format in 1996.)

 Initially, the format at WXRK was similar to the pre-1983 WPLJ, as the air personalities left the station gradually in the next several months (exceptions were Maria Malito and Jo Maeder, who became known as "The Rock and Roll Madame").
 Jimmy Fink from WPLJ was one of the first new radio personalities to be hired.
 After being fired from WNBC in October 1985, Howard Stern signed on to do afternoons, and initially combined music with talk, but on February 18, 1986, Stern took over the morning slot.
 His morning show became the highest-rated in the market, dethroning Don Imus, who previously had the highest-rated morning show for several years on WNBC.
 Later that year, Stern's show became syndicated, with WXRK as its flagship station.

-By 1987, Stern stopped playing music on his show altogether, while the station changed to a classic rock format at 6 p.m. on June 5 of that same year.
+By 1987, Stern stopped playing music on his show altogether, while the station changed to a classic rock format at 6 pm on June 5 of that same year.
 The airstaff, which included Flo & Eddie from classic rock band The Turtles, became full of veterans from other New York rock stations, including Dave Herman, Pete Fornatale, Meg Griffin, Vin Scelsa, and Alison Steele from WNEW-FM, along with Jimmy Fink, Tony Pigg, Marc Coppola, and John Zacherle from WPLJ.
 In 1993, The Greaseman's syndicated show was put in the nighttime slot, bookending Stern with an act that was often quite controversial.

 By the mid-1990s, modern rock had become popular.
 In mid-1993, in New York City radio, WHTZ began to play a lot of modern rock despite primarily being a CHR station.
 Late in 1993, classical music station WNCN switched formats and became WAXQ ("Q 104.3"), with a mix of hard and modern rock.
 Moreover, WNEW-FM switched to a modern rock format in the summer of 1995, and later evolved to first an adult-based modern rock format by the end of that year, and then to a more eclectic adult rock mix by 1996.
 Nevertheless, by the beginning of 1996, there was no full-time modern rock station in New York City.